spatialthoughts/qgis-tutorials/source/docs/creating_basemaps_with_qtiles.rst

 =============================

 Tiles have revolutionized the idea of web mapping and has given us fast and easy access to large datasets.
-Tiling schemes divide the world into small tiles (typically 256 x 256 pixels) for each zoom level and pre-render datasets to these tiles.
+Tiling schemes divide the World into small tiles (typically 256 x 256 pixels) for each zoom level and pre-render datasets to these tiles.
 This way only a small fraction of a large dataset is served to the user at any given time - resulting in a map that can be zoomed or panned with